ammmir/octoploy/README.md

 ## Usage

-Add an executable `octoploy.sh` file to the root of your repo that will perform post-receive actions to deploy the new code (such as calling `npm update` and restarting your app).
+Create an executable `octoploy.sh` file in the root of your repo that will perform post-receive actions to deploy the new code, such as calling `npm update` and restarting your app.

 Start the server with: